wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    You can change the default option+` (back tick) activation key sequence.

-   I like the proper British female voice "Kate", who is like Mary Poppins reading to me.
+   PROTIP: I like the proper British female voice "Kate", who is like Mary Poppins reading to me.
+For some reason, I am less distracted by minor pronouciation imperfections by American voices rather than the Queen's English.

    ![macos-speech-kate-317x117](https://user-images.githubusercontent.com/300046/43554819-eb2c8c32-95b3-11e8-852e-dfd4cc712f47.jpg)